FlowFuse/website/src/blog/2024/04/integrate-dynamodb-with-node-red.md

     - aws
 ---

 Amazon's DynamoDB is a fully managed NoSQL database service known for its fast and predictable performance and scalable design.
-This makes it suitable for applications needing consistent, low-latency responses.
+This makes it suitable for applications needing low-latency responses.
 In this blog, we’ll look at how to set up and use DynamoDB, configure the necessary IAM roles, and apply Node-RED flows to store and retrieve data effectively.

 <!--more-->